illwieckz/TremGen/README.md

 TremGen
 =======

-TremGen is a software that randomly generates maps for the free and open-source game Tremulous.
+TremGen is a software that randomly generates maps for the free and open-source Unvanquished game.
+It was created for the Tremulous game before being ported to Unvanquished, hence the _TremGen_ name.

 TremGen started in the year 2007 as a “_Projet de Sciences de l’Ingénieur_” (engineering science project) by some third year students at _[esiea](https://en.esiea.fr/)_ university.
 It was developped within a student club named _esiea-labs_ as an official school project mentored by the computer science teacher.